-- 1. No building or structure hereafter erected or structurally altered shall be occupied or used until a Certificate of Occupancy has been issued by the Selectmen, or their authorized agents, the Building Inspector or Zoning Administrator.
-The certificate shall be issued only after the Building Inspector or Zoning Administrator makes a finding that the building or structure has been constructed, arranged, structurally altered, or is to be used in conformance with the provisions of this ordinance and all other health, safety and building laws, and that construction be in accordance with all representations made as part of the application for and granting of the building permit.
-(3-14-78, 3-11-14) - 2.
-As-Built plans shall be submitted prior to the issuance of a Certificate of Occupancy for all new commercial and industrial construction, and may be required for other types of construction, as determined by the Building Inspector or Zoning Administrator.
-(3-11-14) - 3.
+1. No building or structure hereafter erected or structurally altered shall be occupied or used until a Certificate of Occupancy has been issued by the Selectmen, or their authorized agents, the Building Inspector/Code Enforcement Officer.
+The certificate shall be issued only after the Building Inspector/Code Enforcement Officer makes a finding that the building or structure has been constructed, arranged, structurally altered, or is to be used in conformance with the provisions of this ordinance and all other health, safety and building laws, and that construction be in accordance with all representations made as part of the application for and granting of the building permit.
+(3-14-78, 3-11-14, 3-8-22)

+- 2. As-Built plans shall be submitted prior to the issuance of a Certificate of Occupancy for all new commercial and industrial construction, and may be required for other types of construction, as determined by the Building Inspector/Code Enforcement Officer.
+(3-11-14, 3-8-22) - 3.
 Uses and Certificate of Occupancy.
-No change shall be made in the use of a building or part thereof now or hereafter erected or structurally altered, or in the use of land now or hereafter occupied, nor shall any use of a building or land be undertaken, without a Certificate of Occupancy having first been issued by the Selectmen, or their authorized agents, the Building Inspector or Zoning Administrator.
+No change shall be made in the use of a building or part thereof now or hereafter erected or structurally altered, or in the use of land now or hereafter occupied, nor shall any use of a building or land be undertaken, without a Certificate of Occupancy having first been issued by the Selectmen, or their authorized agents, the Building Inspector/Code Enforcement Officer.
 No such certificate shall be issued to make such change or undertake such use unless it is in conformity with the provisions of this ordinance or amendments thereto hereafter duly enacted.
-(3-14-78)
+(3-14-78, 3-8-22)